mlargeaud/NavTOP/README.md

   - Create or edit an input file.
   - Open the script called 'main' in MATLAB, and run the entire script.
-  - Provide the address to the input file through the shell, such as:
+  - When prompted, provide the address to the input file through the shell, such as:
     'input_files/test_cases/molniya/molniya.txt'
   - Propagation begins after providing an input file.
 When propagation is complete, 3 results figures appear (successive           positions plotted on main body's 2D map, orbital elements, and perturbing forces values through time)
   - Indicate when asked by the shell whether the results need to be saved or not ('y' for yes, 'n' for 'no').